DoctorMcKay/node-internet-relay-chat/README.md

 - Multiple users 'foo' and 'bar' voiced: `mode = "+vv"`, `args = ["foo", "bar"]`
 - User 'foo' voiced and user 'bar' deopped: `mode = "+v-o"`, `args = ["foo", "bar"]`

+## names
+- `channel` - Channel for which we just got updated names

+Emitted when the full list of nicknames in a `channel` is received.
+The array (with nick prefixes) can be accessed via `bot.channels[channel].nicks`.

 ## pm
 - `sender` - A `sender` object corresponding to the user that sent the message (see `Sender Object` section below)
 - `message` - The message that was sent